Beaufort Street variable speed limit trial

 When will I next be notified about this project?

-The City will launch a public awareness campaign when the trial is set to commence.
-Local residents will receive a letter with additional information and news items being put on our website and social media channels.
+This Your Say page will all the up to date information about the trial.
+Upon commencement, local residents will also receive a letter with additional information and news items being put on our website and social media channels when required.

 For more information, contact Frank Strever, Transport Services on (08) 9205 8555.